 Gaillardia is more commonly known as blanket flower and produces daisy-like flowers all summer long.
-Blanket flower is a short lived perennial that tends to reseed prolifically.
+The short-lived perennial blanket flower (Gaillardia grandiflora) tends to reseed prolifically.
 There are several schools of thought about preparing blanket flower for winter.
 Some gardeners feel pruning blanket flower plants back and mulching is the way to go.
 Others do not prune, but deadhead, and do not mulch.
 Let's discuss how to winterize blanket flower.

 Preparing Blanket Flowers for Winter